 This park on Buffalo Bayou is where the Allen brothers arrived in 1836 to promote a new real estate venture: Houston.
-Several important restored 19th-century buildings are now devoted to dining and entertainment.
+Several restored 19th-century buildings are now devoted to dining and entertainment.
 Bounded by Travis, Milam, Congress and Preston streets.

-World's largest honky-tonk features a 4,800-square-foot rodeo area, 600 feet of bar rails, a stage for country/western entertainment, shops, games and restaurants.
+World's largest honky-tonk features a 4,800-square-foot rodeo area, bar rails, live performances, shops, games and restaurants.
 Open 11 a.m.-2 a.m.
 Mon.-Sat. and noon-2 a.m.
 Sun.
 Admission charge.
 2520 Rodeo Plaza.
 In the Stockyards National Historic District. www.billybobstexas.com

 Arts & Culture

 These are photos of Food.
 Explore more Texas To-Dos for inspiration for your next trip!